garybgenett/gary-os/README.md

   ```

 The last line in [gentoo/\_funtoo] must be the release version and commit hash
-in [meta-repo] that it is desired to use for the Portage tree.
+in [Portage] that it is desired to use for the packages repository.

 Make any desired Portage package selection and configuration changes, and then
 start the build with `make init`.
 By default, the base GaryOS [Kernel] package